FitzwilliamMuseum/beyond-the-label/README.md

 # Beyond the Label- Fitzwilliam Museum

-This repository will hold code for the Beyond the Label prohect
+This repository will hold code for the Beyond the Label project

 ## To run locally